scipp/scipp/doc/design.md

 There is no concrete proposal for this option.
 Benefits, costs, and risks or likely similar to one of the suboptions of option 2.), depending on the choice for implementation.

+#### Option discussion

+- Start with 2a) and transition into 2b)?
+  The idea would be to smoothen out and decrease the peak in risk and effort associated with 2b), while at the same time avoiding the long-term rise on cost and risk associated with 2a).
+- *Criticism:* Two types of algorithms and workspaces that are not compatible with each other.
+  - In a sense we have that now, see `MatrixWorkspace` and `MDHistoWorkspace` with their respective algorithms, e.g., `Plus` and `PlusMD`.
+  - How to separate the two in the GUI?
+- We do not want to repeat the issues with the Python interface.
+  - How does that affect our choice, in particular if we want to support running with workspaces and datasets in parallel?
+  - Explicitly copy into ADS?
+Introspection?
+Just use Jupyter Notebooks?
+Look at what Spyder does?
+- Do not support the GUI initially?
+  - Even if not full GUI support, we would probably need key widgets like `InstrumentView`, a slice viewer, 1D and 2D plotting.
+  - Use only for auto-reduction, script-reduction, and Jupyter Notebooks?
+- Rollout technique-by-technique or Workspace-by-workspace?
+  - Is a workspace-by-workspace rollout useful, unless we intend to ultimately keep all those algorithms?
+    - `PlusMD` will be gone (or merged into a common `Plus`), why spend time on refactoring it to use a new data container?
+      Should the refactoring to use the new workspace type include refactoring related algorithms completely, i.e., they may be renamed, dropped, or have major interface changes?
+  - Even the "less" used workspaces like `TableWorkspace` show up a lot, that is the connected effort would also be major:
+    - `TableWorkspace` is used in 128 C++ algorithms, the related `PeaksWorkspace` in 72 C++ algorithms, `MDHistoWorkspace` in 57 C++ algorithms.
+  - Instead of replacing existing workspaces, what about adding new but required ones, i.e., for imaging, constant-wavelength, etc., which cannot be supported at all or only based on workarounds right now?
+- Keep using `Run`.
+- Can we reuse `History`, unless we wrap all functionality in algorithms?
+- How to integrate with Mantid algorithms (property system and validators)?
+  - Wrap each dataset in a `Workspace`.
+  - Make and `Algorithm` wrapper for each function operating on `Dataset`.

+  The consequence would be that we are back to the problem of the broken handling of workspaces in Python.
+  Can this be solved independently, or does it have to be done in the same step?

 ### <a name="implementation-goals-and-non-goals"></a>Goals and non-goals